STEPHEN M. MILLER was born in Oakland, Maryland. He was the first of six children—four boys, two girls—born to Clyde and Virginia Miller.

 He worked at Nazarene Church Headquarters as a magazine, book, and curriculum editor for about a dozen years, receiving the top editing award from the Evangelical Press Association.
 It was the award of excellence for the magazine he edited, Illustrated Bible Life.

-That same year, in 1994, Steve resigned from Nazarene Headquarters to begin a fulltime career in freelance writing.
+That same year, in 1994, Steve resigned from Nazarene Headquarters to begin a full-time career in freelance writing.

 By then, he was already writing part-time for Reader’s Digest Books, helping them with Who’s Who in the Bible—the first in a series of four Bible-related books he helped them write.

-As a fulltime freelance writer, Steve covered a wide range of topics for secular and religious publishing companies.
+As a full-time freelance writer, Steve covered a wide range of topics for secular and religious publishing companies.
 From international travel to family matters to health topics for the Mayo Clinic, helping Mayo write 10 books.
 All the while, he wrote articles and books about the Bible.
-This was the writing he most enjoyed, and knew best.
+This was the writing he most enjoyed and knew best.
 It became his niche.

 His first bestselling book was How to Get Into the Bible, published without the help of an agent.
 The lousy deal he let himself get talked into convinced him that good agents are worth the 15 percent they charge.

 Steve teamed up with Robert V. Huber, a former Reader’s Digest editor, to write The Bible: A History, for Lion Publishing of England.
-The book won the non-fiction book of the year award in 2004 from England’s Christian broadcasting media.
+The book won the non-fiction book of the year award from England’s Christian broadcasting media.
 It has been translated into more than a dozen languages, including Arabic, Chinese, and Russian.

 Steve’s next award-winner, which turned out to be a bestseller as well, was Who’s Who and Where’s Where in the Bible.
-It won the 2006 non-fiction book of the year award from Christian retailers.
+It won the non-fiction book of the year award from Christian retailers.
 It also spent most of the year on the Christian bestseller list.

 This book, illustrated with color pictures and written in a magazine style laced in humor, convinced the publisher there was a market for easy-reading Bible reference books.